 Before you sign on the dotted line take advantage of our free employment contract review service.
 One of our experts will check the minimums, and explain the implications of all the clauses and conditions to you.
 Knowing exactly what your contract does and doesn’t contain gives you peace of mind.

-To organise a contract review please take the time to fill out our Contract Review Request Form, and one of our advisors will get back to you within 48 hours.
+To organise a contract review please take the time to fill out our Contract Review Request Form, and one of our advisors will get back to you.

 Frequently Asked Questions

 I know my new role is covered by an award / Enterprise Agreement.
 What is the status of this employment contract and why does my new employer want me to sign it?

 It is very common for employers to ask their new employees to sign a ‘common law’ employment contract, even where some of the terms of the employment relationship may also be covered by an award or an enterprise agreement.
 The common law employment agreement provides a written record of terms and conditions of employment agreed with your employer but cannot be used by the employer to ‘contract out’ of coverage by an enterprise agreement, an award or legislation which governs the employment such as the National Employment Standards contained in the Fair Work Act 2009 (‘FW Act’).
 Once made the terms of the agreement can only be varied if both you and your employer agree.